 Comfortable Shoes

 The best Siena places to visit will require a fair bit of walking.
-I like to wear lightweight and versatile sneakers for sightseeing and Kris is most comfortable in these trail shoes.
+I like to wear versatile trainers and Kris is most comfortable in trail shoes.
 You can find specific tips and reviews in our Guide to the Best Shoes for Travel.

 Travel Camera